subinabid/EPGP-Calendar/README.md

 - epgp17e
 - epgp17f

 ### Subscribing to the calendar

-Apple / outlook can directly sunscribe to the calendars at click of a button.
+Apple / outlook can directly subscribe to the calendars at click of a button.
 Google calendar has to use the URL to subscribe to.